StephenBergeron/gatling_sync/README.md

 ## Getting Started

+The intended workflow is to use your workstation (local machine) for development and debugging purposes.
+Once you are satisfied with your performance simulation, these instructions will get you a copy of Gatling up and running on your `test_server`.
+That allow to isolate the simulation from network noise.

 You need to setup ssh login on the remote `test_server` with public/private keys.
 This is a common procedure and I prefer it over tools such as sshpass.